August 24, 2024

 Q: What is the most rewarding part about being a Matching Specialist?

-A: It’s great to hear the success stories and know when a match is going to work out.
-It feels good to have a hand in that process.
-There are certain matches that you can just tell through conversations with the host family and au pair that they are a great fit and will be successful in the year to come.
-I also love hearing all of the stories of host families who keep in touch with their previous au pairs or even travel to visit them years after they hosted them!
+A: Hearing success stories and knowing a match is going to work out is the best feeling.
+Some matches just click, and you can tell through conversations with both the host family and au pair that they’re a great fit.
+I also love hearing about families who stay in touch with their au pairs years after hosting them.

 Q: In your opinion, why should host families choose Cultural Care?

-Q: In your opinion, what are some of the most compelling reasons to become a host family?
+Q: What are some of the most compelling reasons to become a host family?

 Q: What would you say are the 5 best practices for families matching with au pairs?